AntoS7/Projet_Controle_Apprentissage/README.md

 - **Real-Time API**: REST API for live traffic control integration
 - **Mobile Dashboard**: Web interface for monitoring and control
 - **Data Analytics**: Historical performance analysis and reporting

-### Getting Started for Developers
-1. **Fork the repository** and explore the codebase
-2. **Run the demo**: `make demo` or `./launch.sh demo` for interactive exploration
-3. **Experiment with parameters** in the configuration files
-4. **Implement new algorithms** using the existing environment interface
-5. **Contribute improvements** through pull requests

-### Research Applications
-This project serves as a foundation for:
-- **Academic Research**: Traffic engineering and RL algorithm development
-- **Urban Planning**: Simulation of proposed intersection improvements
-- **Smart City Development**: Integration with IoT and connected vehicle systems
-- **Education**: Teaching RL concepts with practical, visual applications

-The project demonstrates that reinforcement learning can provide intelligent, adaptive traffic control that significantly outperforms traditional fixed-time systems while maintaining the safety and reliability required for real-world deployment.

-## License

-MIT License - See LICENSE file for details.

-## Contributing

-Contributions are welcome!
-Please:
-1. Fork the repository
-2. Create a feature branch
-3. Add tests for new functionality
-4. Submit a pull request with clear description

-## Support

-For questions or issues:
-1. Check the troubleshooting section above
-2. Review existing GitHub issues
-3. Create a new issue with detailed description
-4. Include system information and error logs

----

-> **📝 Documentation Status**: This README has been comprehensively verified and updated to accurately reflect the actual project structure and capabilities.
-All file references, commands, and examples have been validated against the current codebase.
-Last updated: 2025.